wqking/jsonpp/readme.md

 the high performance simdjson and well optimized metapp.

-- Support stringify and parse almost all C++ native types and STL containers, such as integers, float points, C string, std::string, std::array, std::vector, std::list, std::deque, std::map, std::unordered_map, etc.
+- Support stringify and parse almost all C++ native types and STL containers, such as integers, float points, C string, std::string, std::array, std::vector, std::list, std::deque, std::map, std::unordered_map, std::tuple, std::pair, etc.
 New containers can be added via metapp reflection system.

 - JSON object can be parsed as sequence containers such as std::vector, and vice versa on dumping.